AmoebeLabs/swiss-army-knife-card-manual/README.md

 This is the home of the Swiss Army Knife custom card for Home Assistant documentation.

+Development status as of March 2022:

-Currently in closed BETA with around 40 users.
+- Currently in **closed** BETA with around 40 users.
+- Next step will be a **public** release candidate (RC), announced here and on the Home Assistant community forum.
+- And if that goes well, version 1.0.0 will be released 🚀.

 For online documentation, see: https://swiss-army-knife.docs.amoebelabs.com/